-The only time you are permitted to drive once the MOT is expired is when driving to a prebooked MOT test, or the repair centre for repairs to get through the MOT.
+The only time you are permitted to drive once the MOT is expired is when driving to a prebooked MOT test, or to the repair centre for repairs to get through the MOT.

 If you do this, please provide us with your registration number when making your test appointment so that, if you are pulled over, we can confirm that you were definitely on your way to us.

 I’ve lost my MOT certificate – can I get a new one?

-Yes, you can.
-You may want the duplicate if you are selling the car, for example, but if you only want to find out the date the MOT is due, or what was on the last test result, see www.vehicleenquiry.service.gov.uk.
+You may want a duplicate if you are selling the car, for example, but if you only want to find out the date the MOT is due, or what was on the last test result, see www.vehicleenquiry.service.gov.uk.
 You will need your vehicle registration number to use this service.